gunnarx/franca_install_automation/README.md

 3. Run `vagrant up`:

-   NOTE: I ran into a new bug where a new machine claims to be provisioned already (it can't be...) but for that reason we give the explicit `--provision` flag.
+   NOTE: I ran into a strange bug where a new machine claimed to be provisioned already (this should not happen...) but for that reason we can always give the explicit `--provision` flag.
+It shouldn't be necessary, but it works so do it:
-   It works.
    ```bash
    $ vagrant up --provision
    ```